SoarGroup/Soar/Core/ClientSMLSWIG/Python/DEVELOPING.md

 ## Packaging

+Versioning is dynamic, and will calculate a version identifier according to the latest git tag.
+- If the latest git tag is the current commit, it will version with that tag.
+- If the latest git tag is from a past commit, it will increment the smallest segment (e.g. `.2` in `9.6.2`) and add miscellaneous metadata (such as the commit datetime, the amount of commits since the last tag, and wether the workspace repository was "dirty" or not: if there were uncommitted changes.).

 `build.yml` will automatically build wheels for `soar-sml` on every commit, utilizing [cibuildwheel](https://cibuildwheel.pypa.io/) to ease the process, and build for many python versions at once.
 It will do a quick test on every build, importing `soar_sml` and running hello world, to ensure that the wheel passes basic